ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL Week 4, more

-ParlayPlay promo code CBSSPORTS: Deposit match up to $100 for NFL picks on Friday, September 26
+ParlayPlay promo code CBSSPORTS: Deposit match up to $100 for NFL, CFB picks on Saturday, September 27

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The NFL Week 4 schedule features a 13-game slate that is capped off be a matchup between the Dallas Cowboys and Green Bay Packers on 'Sunday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-The Cowboys vs. Packers matchup will be All-Pro edge rusher Michah Parsons' first game back at AT&T Stadium since being traded to Green Bay.
-On Friday, there's also a full 15-game MLB slate with matchups like Dodgers vs. Mariners and Red Sox vs. Tigers in addition to ongoing soccer action.
+Saturday begins a loaded weekend of football that features huge matchups like Penn State vs. Oregon and Georgia vs. Alabama in primetime.
+The NFL Week 4 schedule continues Sunday with a 13-game slate that is capped off be a matchup between the Dallas Cowboys and Green Bay Packers on 'Sunday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
 Click here to get the latest ParlayPlay promo code for new users:

 Here's how to claim the ParlayPlay Fantasy promo: